byu-oit/handel/docs/supported-services/postgresql.rst

      - Yes
      -
      - The name of your database in your PostgreSQL instance.
+   * - postgres_version
+     - string
+     - Yes
+     -
+     - The version of PostgreSQL you wish to run.
+See `PostgreSQL on Amazon RDS <http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#PostgreSQL.Concepts.General.DBVersions>`_ for the list of supported versions.
    * - description
      - string
      - No